Rayshawn Banner and Nathaniel Cauthen continue to seek justice

 In 2004, brothers Rayshawn Banner and Nathaniel Cauthen were convicted of the murder and robbery of Nathaniel Jones.
 In 2005, their co-defendants, Jermal Tolliver, Christopher Bryant, and Dorrell Brayboy were convicted after a separate trial.
+All the boys are black.
 Banner was only 14 years old and the others were only 15 years old when the crime occurred.
-All five boys have claimed innocence at their trials and have continued to claim innocence since that time.
+They have all have claimed innocence at their trials and have continued to claim innocence since that time.

 The Death of Nathaniel Jones

 On November 15, 2002, Nathaniel Jones was found beaten outside his home in Winston-Salem.
 Law enforcement arrived at the scene around 7:50 p.m. and found Mr. Jones lying face down in his carport.
 Black tape had been used to tie his hands behind his back and gag him.
-The perpetrator(s) did not enter the home and roughly $950 had not been taken from Mr. Jones’ pockets, but his wallet was missing.
-Mr. Jones died from a heart attack at the scene as a result of the attack.
+The perpetrator(s) did not enter the home.
+Roughly $950 had not been taken from Mr. Jones’ pockets and his wallet was missing.
+Mr. Jones died from a heart attack at the scene as a result of the assault.

 Detectives collected evidence from the crime scene, and photographed footwear impressions left on the hood of Mr. Jones’ car.